MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/service-overview-and-network-port-requirements.md

 In addition, the Microsoft LDAP client uses ICMP pings to verify that an LDAP server it has a pending request with is still present on the network.
 The following settings are LDAP session options:

-- [PingKeepAliveTimeout](/dotnet/api/system.directoryservices.protocols.ldapsessionoptions.pingkeepalivetimeout) = 120 seconds (how long it waits after last response from server before it starts sending ping [PingLimit](/dotnet/api/system.directoryservices.protocols.ldapsessionoptions.pinglimit) = 4 (how many pings are sent before connection is closed)
+- [PingKeepAliveTimeout](/dotnet/api/system.directoryservices.protocols.ldapsessionoptions.pingkeepalivetimeout) = 120 seconds (how long it waits after last response from server before it starts sending ping [PingLimit](/dotnet/api/system.directoryservices.protocols.ldapsessionoptions.pinglimit)) = 4 (how many pings are sent before connection is closed)
-- [PingWaitTimeout](/dotnet/api/system.directoryservices.protocols.ldapsessionoptions.pingwaittimeout) = 2000ms (how long it waits for the ICMP response)
+- [PingWaitTimeout](/dotnet/api/system.directoryservices.protocols.ldapsessionoptions.pingwaittimeout) = 2000 ms (how long it waits for the ICMP response)
 - Reference: [LdapSessionOptions Class](/dotnet/api/system.directoryservices.protocols.ldapsessionoptions)

 ### Application Layer Gateway service